Jérémie Bréchet

-Jérémie Pierre Bréchet (born 14 August 1979) is a French professional football coach and former player who is currently the assistant head coach of Ligue 1 club Lille.
+Jérémie Pierre Bréchet (born 14 August 1979) is a French professional football coach and former player who is the assistant head coach of Ligue 1 club Lille.
 He was usually used as a left-back but could play as a centre-back.
 Because of his technical skills he could also play in midfield.

 He was capped three times for the French national side.

-Club career
+Playing career

 Lyon

 Born in Lyon, Rhône-Alpes, France, Jérémie Bréchet started his career at local club Olympique Lyonnais.
 He made his debut in the professional football during the 1998–99 season.
 In that season he played 15 times.
 Bréchet played in Lyon until 2003, amassing a total of 116 games for the club and winning the Ligue 1 championship in the 2001–02 and the 2002–03 seasons.
 In July 2003, Bréchet was transferred to Inter Milan.

 Inter Milan

 The 2003–04 season started well for Inter, but after six average games, manager Héctor Cúper was fired from Inter and Corrado Verdelli took over.
 Following the new manager appointment and having sustained an injury, Bréchet was featured for only a few more games.
 In total, Bréchet played nine games for Inter.
 Inter informed him that he could leave the club.
 In 2004, Bréchet signed a contract with Real Sociedad.